What is vulval cancer?

 It usually affects women over the age of 60, but is most common in those who are 85 or over.
 The numbers of younger women with vulval cancer have increased, but are still small.

 Most vulval cancers are squamous cell cancers.
 This means they have developed from the skin cells in the outer layer of your vulva.
 Around 4 in 100 cases of vulval cancers are due to a melanoma which develops from cells in your skin that cause pigmentation.

 A cancerous tumour starts from one abnormal cell.
 The exact reason why a cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply 'out of control'.
 See separate leaflet called Cancer for more details.

 In many cases, the reason why a vulval cancer develops is not known.
 However, there are factors which are known to alter the risk of vulval cancer developing.

 - Increasing age.
 Most cases develop in people over the age of 60.

 - A condition called vulval intraepithelial neoplasia (VIN) can occur in the skin of the vulva.
 The most common symptom of VIN is a persistent itch.
 Areas of skin affected by VIN can look thickened and swollen, with red, white or dark coloured patches.
 Around one third of vulval cancers develop in women who have VIN.
-See separate leaflet called Vulval Intraepithelial Neoplasia for more details.
+Read more about vulval intraepithelial neoplasia.